Brother Giesler is the current Chapter Counselor for the Tennessee Alpha chapter (since 2015).

 For many years, Giesler also contributed to his home chapter at Tennessee.
 Even while living nearly 1,000 miles away, he still made time to attend officer retreats, fundraising dinners and alumni events.
 After moving back to the area, Giesler humbly accepted the position of chapter counselor for Tennessee Alpha and helped guide the chapter through a period of transition.
 His fellow volunteers consistently praise him for his patient and kind approach to mentoring the undergraduate brothers, always taking time to listen, then advise.

-At the 2019 Conclave, Giesler did not claim any credit for his accomplishments, but simply remarked, “I saw that the power of social media, the power of the internet could do a lot to advance our ideals and to show others our values and to let people know about the good we do in the world.
+At the 2019 Conclave, Bryce Giesler was awarded the Order of the Golden Heart.
+He did not claim any credit for his accomplishments.
+He simply remarked, “I saw that the power of social media, the power of the internet could do a lot to advance our ideals.
+It could show others our values and let people know about the good we do in the world.

 Share this: